-Open Doors is delighted to announce that an installation of the handmade petition will be held at Westminster Abbey this November.
+Open Doors is delighted to announce that an installation of the handmade petition will be held in Chapter House, Westminster Abbey this November.
 The installation highlights the double vulnerability of women who are persecuted for both their faith and their gender.

 Time for policy change

-The Handmade Petition: I See You will be open to the public in Westminster Abbey from 17-24 November, during the Preventing Sexual Violence in Conflict Initiative (PSVI) conference.
-The installation has been created to amplify the voices of persecuted Christian women during the PSVI conference and to demonstrate to the UK Government and parliamentarians the vital need for policy change.
+The Handmade Petition: I See You will be open to the public in Chapter House, Westminster Abbey from 17-24 November.
+The installation has been created to amplify the voices of persecuted Christian women and to demonstrate to the UK Government and parliamentarians the vital need for policy change.

 In many countries, the persecution of faith and sexual violence in conflict are inextricably linked.
 Open Doors believes that this needs to be recognised in official policy, alongside other vulnerabilities such as age and disability.

-The 10,784 squares of fabric will be sewn together into a series of two-metre banners that will hang in Westminster Abbey’s Chapter House.
+More than 16,000 squares of fabric will be sewn together into a series of banners that will hang in Westminster Abbey’s Chapter House.
 The installation will give people a visual opportunity to hear these women’s stories and understand the characteristics of gender-specific persecution.

 “Vital that the stories are heard”